junyichung1/GitFix-Maintenance-Request/README.md

 #### Icebox Items

-* New module for users to add files, documents to their tickets
+* New module for users to add files and documents to their tickets

 * Connect with Google Oauth

 * AAA set and sort tickets by priority

-* API option to integrate searching materials
+* API option to integrate searching and purchasing materials

 * Report options

-* History of user tickets
+* Full History of user tickets

 #### Wireframe